nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 7.3.3.
 Deleting a leave: `defl`
 Delete a employee's leave on a specific date.
+The contact information of other employees taking leave on the same day will be displayed.
+The date on which the leave is removed and its information will be displayed on the leave view.

 Format: `defl eid/EMPLOYEE_ID d/DATE`

 <div markdown="span" class="alert alert-warning">**NOTE:**